 Proulx was in her fifties before publishing her first short-story collection; Guthrie was a newspaper man for more than 20 years before publishing The Big Sky; Maclean retired from a teaching career before completing A River Runs Through It and Other Stories.
-(And, by the way, I like the “other” story, “USFS 1919: The Ranger, the Cook, and a Hole in the Sky,” more than the famous “A River Runs Through It.”).
+(And, by the way, I like his “other” story, “USFS 1919: The Ranger, the Cook, and a Hole in the Sky,” more than the famous “A River Runs Through It.”).

 I like them all, for their apparent determination as well their stories.
 Hopefully, I can follow in their late-starter footsteps, at least with essays, now that I am free to write whatever the hell I want to write.

 I just need to get past philosophical debates over my cast iron skillet.
-And maybe avoid the Internet’s temptations to premature publication.
+And maybe avoid the internet’s temptations to premature publication.